Shoulder Pain and Problems

-Although the shoulder is the most movable joint in the body, it is also an unstable joint because of its range-of-motion.
-Because the ball of the upper arm is larger than the socket of the shoulder, it is susceptible to injury.
-The shoulder joint must also be supported by soft tissues — muscles, tendons, and ligaments — which are also subject to injury, overuse, and under use.
+The shoulder is the most movable joint in the body.
+But it is also an unstable joint because of its range of motion.
+Because the ball of the upper arm is larger than the socket of the shoulder, it is at risk of injury.
+The shoulder joint is supported by soft tissues.
+These are the muscles, tendons, and ligaments.
+They are also subject to injury, overuse, and degeneration.

-Degenerative conditions and other diseases in the body may also contribute to shoulder problems, or generate pain that travels along nerves to the shoulder.
+Progressive diseases that break down tissues in the body over time may also play a role in shoulder problems.
+Or they may cause pain that travels along nerves to the shoulder.